Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 #### NCN master nodes

 Unlike NCN worker nodes, NCN master nodes do not contain kernel module content from non-CSM products.
-However, userspace non-CSM product content is still provided on NCN master nodes and thus the `prepare-images` stage creates a new image and CFS configuration for NCN master nodes.
+However, userspace non-CSM product content is still provided on NCN master nodes and thus the `prepare-images` and `update-cfs-config` stages create a new image and CFS configuration for NCN master nodes.
 The CFS configuration layers ensure the non-CSM product content is applied correctly for both image customization and node personalization scenarios.
 As a result, the administrator can decide how to apply the new content to the NCN master nodes by following **one** of the following procedures: